United Nations Parliamentary Assembly

 The United Nations Parliamentary Assembly (UNPA) is a proposed parliamentary body within the United Nations (UN) system.

-The Campaign for a United Nations Parliamentary Assembly (CUNPA) was formed in 2007 by Democracy Without Borders (formerly Committee for a Democratic UN).
-The campaign is composed of a global network of parliamentarians, non-governmental organizations, and scholars advocating for elected representatives, rather than just states, to play a direct and influential role in shaping global policy.
-Since its formation, the CUNPA has advocated for the implementation of such an assembly.
-As of June 2017, the campaign has received the support of over 1,600 members of parliament from over 100 countries worldwide.
+The Campaign for a United Nations Parliamentary Assembly (CUNPA) was launched in 2007 by Democracy Without Borders (formerly Committee for a Democratic UN).
+As of December 2025, the campaign has received the support of over 1,800 members of parliament from 138 countries.

 Timeline

 1920s

-Proposals for a parliamentary assembly in the global organization of nations date back to at least the 1920s, when League of Nations founders considered (and rejected) plans to include a people's assembly as part of the league's structure.
+Proposals for a parliamentary assembly within global organizations date back to at least the 1920s, when the founders of the League of Nations considered plans to include a people's assembly as part of the League's structure.

-The founding documents of the League of Nations and the United Nations include mechanisms for the direct participation of citizens or legislators, aside from Article 71 provision allowing ECOSOC to grant consultative status to certain organizations, and the Chapter XVIII and XIX requirements that ratification and amendments be approved by member states "in accordance with their respective constitutional processes" which typically involve legislative and/or public input.
-In 1945, British politician Ernest Bevin proposed a people's world assembly, saying in the House of Commons that, "There should be a study of a house directly elected by the people of the world to whom the nations are accountable."

 1940s

+In 1945, British politician Ernest Bevin proposed a people's world assembly, saying in the British House of Commons that, "There should be a study of a house directly elected by the people of the world to whom the nations are accountable."

-On 16 October 1945, before the UN Charter had even entered into force, retired U.S. Supreme Court Justice Owen J. Roberts and former New Hampshire Governor Robert P. Bass held a conference in Dublin, New Hampshire, which passed the Dublin Declaration.
-It stated that the UN Charter was inadequate to preserve peace and proposed the transformation of the UN General Assembly into a world legislature, opining, "Such a government should be based upon a constitution under which all peoples and nations will participate upon a basis of balanced representation which will take account of natural and industrial resources and other factors as well as population.
-It cannot be based on treaties...in which the states...act and vote as states".
-It called for "limited but definite and adequate power for the prevention of war."
+On 16 October 1945, before the UN Charter had entered into force, retired U.S. Supreme Court Justice Owen J. Roberts and former New Hampshire Governor Robert P. Bass held a conference in Dublin, New Hampshire, which passed the Dublin Declaration.
+It stated that the UN Charter was inadequate to preserve peace and proposed the transformation of the UN General Assembly into a world legislature, suggesting "Such a government should be based upon a constitution under which all peoples and nations will participate upon a basis of balanced representation which will take account of natural and industrial resources and other factors as well as population.
+It cannot be based on treaties in which the states act and vote as states".

-Grenville Clark and other participants in the Dublin conference went on to become active in the United World Federalists (UWF) and the global World Federalist Movement.
-UWF enjoyed some success in the postwar period, as 23 state legislatures passed bills supporting the organization's goals, but McCarthyism prompted many prominent members to resign lest Senator Joseph McCarthy ruin their careers.
-In the United States, internationalism came to be associated with communism.

-The rapidly integrating European Union, a unique supranational body whose European Parliament was gradually growing in power, provided an example to the world of how a multinational parliament can evolve and function.